jsuarezs/fsxn_crossregion/2-CSI_Snapshots_Clones/README-CSI.md

-## Create AWS FSx for ONTAP Snapshots and FlexClones
+## Create AWS FSx for ONTAP Snapshots and FlexClones of MySQL deployment

 NetApp ONTAP Snapshots are well know for their efficient instantaneous and efficient capability.